“Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”

 5. Lean on people

-Your support network is your panel of “life advisors.”
-They can be your family, friends, mentors, coaches, spiritual counselors, business partners, therapists, neighbors, doctors, staff, etc. It’s quality, not quantity that matters for health.
+Your support network is your panel of “life advisors” or people who care and can help you.
+These are people who can guide, care, and help us when we’re burdened.
+They can be your family, friends, mentors, coaches, spiritual counselors, business partners, therapists, neighbors, doctors, colleagues, etc. It’s quality, not quantity, that matters for health.
 You want to surround yourself with people who genuinely care about you, and with whom you can share your honest thoughts and emotions.
 When you are stressed, reach out to lean on your support network.
 Let them know what you’re experiencing and allow someone to do something nice for you.

 6. Be helpful